Dr Christian Hill

 Dr Derek Monahan

-Derek is a computational physicist with several years experience modelling industrially relevant low temperature plasma processes.
+Derek is a computational physicist with several years experience modeling industrially relevant low temperature plasma processes.
 He has a BSc degree in applied physics from the University of Limerick, Ireland and a PhD in computational physics from the National Centre for Plasma Science and Technology (NCPST) based in Dublin City University, Ireland.
 During his time in Quantemol he focused on developing the next generation of plasma simulation tools and Quantemol-VT interface.
 Derek’s research interests include the low-pressure plasma global-model approximation, electronegative plasma discharges and fundamental plasma dynamics.

 Dr Martin Ruskov